Hecris10/react-history-state/docs/DEVELOPMENT_GUIDE.md

-# Development Guide for react-state-history
+# Development Guide for react-history-state

 This guide provides detailed information about the project architecture, patterns, and development practices for Cursor IDE and developers.